vripoche/CakePHP-Upload-Plugin/README.md

 Use the UploadForm Helper in Views
 ----------------------------------

-Instead od using Form Helper It necessary to use its brother, UploadForm, first add the Helper declaration in Controller:
+Instead of using Form Helper It necessary to use its brother, FormUpload, first add the Helper declaration in Controller:
 ```php
 public $helpers = array('Upload.FormUpload');
 ```